-The key to success on the PERT test is preparation.
-Considering the the importance of the PERT test, you
+The key to earning a great score on the PERT test is preparation.
+Considering the the importance of the

-have made a great start by being here, finding the information to help you prepare for your test.
-As you
+PERT test, you have made a great start by finding the information to help you prepare for test day.
+As

 practice: insufficient, inconsistent or comprehensive.
 Below outlines these types of PERT practice tests.